cloudworkz/kafka-minion-helm-chart/README.md

 ## Chart configuration

+**NOTE:** You may want to adapt the readiness probe values depending on your kafka cluster size.
+To ensure high availability during rolling updates Kafka Minion marks itself ready only after it has completely processed the `__consumer_offsets` topic.
+By default it has up to 10 minutes and 10 seconds to do so, then it's getting killed by Kubernetes.

 | Parameter | Description | Default |
 | --- | --- | --- |
 | `telemetry.host` | Host for prometheus server to to listen on | `0.0.0.0` |